Abhkrishnan/MachineLearningGroup12/readme.md

 # 7. Data Prepration Pipeline
 ## Dataset 1
-*   the data is loaded using pandas library, and it is procceded with initial inspection and visualisation (using seaborn)
+*   the data is loaded using pandas library, and it is proceeded  with initial inspection and visualization  (using seaborn)
-*   Then the data is preprocesed to check the missing values
+*   Then the data is preprocessed to check the missing values
 *   The data is check for outliers using box plot
 *   The data is feature scaled using Standard scalers as there are outliers found
 *   The data is then split into training set and testing set